David Selby: Early TV and film roles (1960s and 1970s)

 In 1972, Selby co-starred with Barbra Streisand in the movie Up the Sandbox.
 He continued to appear in a number of film and television roles during the 1970s, including U-Turn (1973), The Super Cops (1974) and Rich Kids (1979), and episodes of The Waltons (1974), Police Woman (1975), and Kojak (1976).
 He was part of the cast in the Emmy Award-winning miniseries Washington: Behind Closed Doors (1977).

-In 1979, Selby declined the role of Gary Ewing in the TV series Knots Landing.

 1980s

-Selby was nominated for a Golden Raspberry Award for Worst Supporting Actor for his role in the 1980 film Raise the Titanic, which was met with a negative reception from critics and audiences along with poor box-office takings.
+Selby was nominated for a Golden Raspberry Award for Worst Supporting Actor at the 1st Golden Raspberry Awards for his role in the 1980 film Raise the Titanic, which was met with a negative reception from critics, along with poor box-office takings.

 In 1981, Selby played the villainous Michael Tyrone in the final season of the prime-time serial Flamingo Road.
-After its cancellation in 1982, he joined the cast of Falcon Crest as Richard Channing, the illegitimate son of Jacqueline Perrault's (Lana Turner) with Angela Channing's husband Douglas Channing.
+After its cancellation in 1982, he joined the cast of Falcon Crest as Richard Channing, the illegitimate son of Jacqueline Perrault (Lana Turner) with Angela Channing (Jane Wyman)'s husband Douglas Channing (Stephen Elliott).
 Originally considered an antagonist, Richard gradually became more of a protagonist, and by the final season, he was the central character of the show (in part due to the health-related absence of Wyman).
-Selby was nominated for six Soap Opera Digest Awards for his role of Richard, winning one.
 In all, Selby appeared in 209 episodes of the series.

 Later career

 Selby continued in numerous film and TV roles during the 1990s and 2000s, including Dying Young (1991), White Squall (1996) and Surviving Christmas (2004), and episodes of series such as Cold Case (2007) and Mad Men (2009).

 To mark the 200th anniversary of Abraham Lincoln's birthday in 2009, Selby appeared onstage with Barack Obama and portrayed Lincoln in a scene from the play The Heavens Are Hung in Black at the reopening of Ford's Theatre.
-Selby had also played Abraham Lincoln in a 1998 episode of the series Touched by an Angel, titled "Beautiful Dreamer".
+Selby had also played Abraham Lincoln in a 1998 fifth season episode of the series Touched by an Angel, titled "Beautiful Dreamer".